 The FEHA also protects employees and contract workers from harassment on any of the prohibited bases in the work place.
 Harassment because of sex includes sexual harassment, gender harassment, same-sex harassment, and harassment based on pregnancy.
 Sexual harassment may be “quid pro quo,” involving situations where the victim's submission to sexual advances or conduct is made a condition of an employment benefit, or it may create a “hostile work environment,” which deprives the employee of a discrimination-free work environment.

-At LOPK, we celebrate diversity and are dedicated to protecting the rights of employees and ensuring that each of our business clients implement and enforce the proper policies and procedures to honor and protect those rights throughout Southern California.
+At LOPK, we celebrate diversity and are dedicated to protecting the rights of employees and ensuring that each of our business clients implement and enforce the proper policies and procedures to honor and protect those rights throughout the State of California.

 We are well versed in handling employment legal challenges from both the plaintiff's and defendant's perspective and ranging from an employers' need for in-house counseling to courtroom litigation in alleging and or following charges of discrimination and harassment.

-We welcome the opportunity to assist you in your concerns and needs regarding this area of law and invite you to call or email us to discuss how we can be of assistance now and in the future.
+We welcome the opportunity to assist you in your concerns and needs regarding this area of law and invite you to call us at 949-733-0640 or email us to discuss how we can be of assistance now and in the future.